Write KEGG pathway map files incorporating data sourced from anvi'o databases..

 Coloring by count obviously masks the individual contigs databases that contain the different reactions.
 However, options are provided to enable investigation of the distribution of reactions across databases.

-Standalone map files showing the presence/absence of reactions in individual contigs databases can be drawn by using the flag, --draw-individual-files
+Standalone map files showing the presence/absence of reactions in all of the individual contigs databases can be drawn by using the option, --draw-individual-files

 .